AliRezaBmeDu/enumerable-ruby/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Morse Decode <a name="about-project"></a>
+# 📖 Enumerable <a name="about-project"></a>

-**Morse Decode** is a ruby written program to decode any morse message.
-It takes up any morse coded letters, word or message and spits out the decoded letter, word and message.
+**Enumerable** is a ruby written program to replicate a ruby module enumerable.
+It reproduces three ruby enumerable methods and test those successfully.

 ## 🛠 Built With <a name="built-with"></a>